9664250/TeamSparkleRocket/README.md

 Updates:
 * Spark is now automated without human controls
 * We need to make a couple changes to the code

+### 10/21/25

+New goal: Find a manipulator/intake type that would work for our bot to push, scoop, pinch, or funnel an object around.

+Grabber type chosen:

+Design:

+Necessary changes:
+*

+Part list: